-- i. whether the child has himself been a victim of any offence in the past; - ii. if yes, what is the nature of offence - iii. whether the child has had a history of committing abuse or any violent act; - iv. whether the unlawful conduct has been done for survival; - v. whether the child have ever been put to extreme mental trauma; - vi. whether the child had allegedly committed the offence under coercion or fear of mental or physical harm to himself or to some other person connected with him or her by blood or friendship or affinity; - vii. whom does a child sees as their role models; - viii. what are child's ambitions in life; - ix. whether the child is associated with any group formed by adults; - x. whether the child is the control of adults, or group of adults, and if so, the Board shall consider the aspect whether independent of the influence of the adults, the child may not have committed the offence; - xi. whether the child suffers from any kind of disability as listed in Rights of Persons with Disabilities Act, 2016; specify - xii. whether the child is prone to taking drugs or alcohol; - xiii. whether the child is under the influence of peer groups or associates with those who present risk of harm e.g. sexual offenders, drug peddlers etc or criminals; - xiv. whether the child has been previously involved and held involved in any offence; - xv. whether the child has suicidal tendencies or of harming own self; - xvi. whether the child has been recruited or used or forced by any non-State, selfstyled militant group or outfit declared as such by the Central or the State Government and whether such child was in a position to desist influences and pressures excreted by such actors in the given circumstances of his or her life etc.
+- i. whether the child has himself been a victim of any offence in the past; - ii. if yes, what is the nature of offence - iii. whether the child have ever been put to extreme mental trauma; - iv. whom does a child sees as their role models; - v. what are child's ambitions in life; - vi. whether the child is associated with any group formed by adults; - vii. whether the child is the control of adults, or group of adults, and if so, the Board shall consider the aspect whether independent of the influence of the adults, the child may not have committed the offence; - viii. whether the child suffers from any kind of disability as listed in Rights of Persons with Disabilities Act, 2016; specify - ix. whether the child is prone to taking drugs or alcohol; - x. whether the child is under the influence of peer groups or associates with those who present risk of harm e.g. sexual offenders, drug peddlers etc. or criminals; - xi. whether the child has suicidal tendencies or of harming own self; - xii. whether the child has been recruited or used or forced by any non-State, selfstyled militant group or outfit declared as such by the Central or the State Government and whether such child was in a position to desist influences and pressures excreted by such actors in the given circumstances of his or her life etc.